 The Ultimate Guide to Men’s Shirt Collars

-If fashion has taught us anything, it’s that trends swing like a pendulum.
-So let’s begin with a quick look at the collars that are in today.
+If fashion has taught us anything, it is that trends swing like a pendulum.
+So let’s start with a quick look at the collar styles that are in today.

 Which Collar Styles Are Trending in 2025?

-After years of oversized lapels and dramatic collar types, we’re now moving back to more balanced, versatile options.
+After years of oversized lapels and dramatic collar types, we are now moving back to more balanced, versatile options.
 The classic point collar is making a strong comeback—neither too wide nor too narrow, just effortlessly refined.

-That said, relaxed styles aren’t going anywhere.
+That said, relaxed styles are not going anywhere.
 The Cuban collar remains a summer essential, and the collarless dress shirt is gaining popularity for its clean, modern aesthetic.
-Meanwhile, the button-down collar is evolving beyond preppy staples, now seen in more relaxed, unstructured designs.
+Meanwhile, the button-down collar is evolving beyond preppy staples and showing up in more relaxed, unstructured designs.

 Let’s cut through the confusion in types of shirt collars.